xqqmdy/NiagaraTextToolkit/README.md

 3. Open your project.
 Unreal Engine may ask to rebuild the plugin modules; select **Yes**.
 4. Once the editor is open, verify the plugin is enabled by going to **Edit > Plugins** and searching for "Niagara Text Toolkit".

-## How It Works
+## Understanding the Problem

 Niagara simulations are inherently less flexible than regular game-thread code because they rely on GPU/CPU parallelization and tight data packing for optimization.
 The benefit is that they’re extremely fast for certain use cases, but the downside is that parallel execution limits the kinds of algorithms you can implement, and the data packing pushes you toward data structures that “play nice” with Niagara.

 For text-based particle systems, these limitations show up in a few ways:

 First, the data problem.
 You want to display an input string, but Niagara doesn’t take a string as input.
-So the first question is: how do you encode your text into a Niagara-friendly data type?
-One solution is to pass your input as an array of integers, where each element is the Unicode value for a character.
-This works, but you have to build that array on the game thread before you spawn the system.
-The Lyra starter game’s “DamageNumbers” takes a different approach: it passes a float and uses math to derive the number of particles from the number of digits.
-That’s a clever workaround, but it only works for numbers, not a generic string.
-So if you want arbitrary text, you end up needing some amount of game-thread preprocessing before the Niagara simulation starts.
+So in order to work with text, we first need to convert the input string into an array of Unicode integers.
+This means we need to perform this conversion on the game thread before the Niagara simulation starts.

 Next is positioning.
-To position a character properly relative to other characters, you need to know the widths of the characters that came before it, and if you want centered text you also need to know the width of the whole line.
-That implies (at minimum) two passes over the input: one to compute line widths, and one to compute per-character positions.
-The problem is you can’t really “do two passes” in Niagara; the simulation just doesn’t work like that.
-Your options are to precompute on the game thread, or restrict yourself (for example) to monospaced fonts where line width is just `CharacterWidth * CharacterCount`.
-If you want to support any font (not just monospaced), you need some form of iteration over the input on the game thread.
+To position a character properly relative to the other characters, you need to know the cumulative width of all the characters that came before it.
+If you want to center the text, you also need to know the width of the entire line.
+This means we need to do two passes over the input string.
+Niagara modules run in parallel for each particle, meaning you can't store data from the "previous" particle as you would in a typical CPU for loop.
+So again, the solution is to precompute the positioning metrics on the CPU before the simulation begins.

-Then there’s the glyph/UV problem.
-Even if Niagara can spawn and position particles, each particle still needs to display the right glyph from a texture atlas.
-Usually that means sampling a subset of a font atlas by applying a per-character UV offset and scale in the material, and you also need a way to communicate “which character am I?” from Niagara to the material.
-Lyra’s number approach can compute UVs in-material because the digit value doubles as a glyph index, but that breaks down as soon as you want characters that aren’t digits.

-So overall, building text in Niagara isn’t as straightforward as it looks: you either limit the scope (like the Lyra example), or you accept that some work needs to happen on the game thread and feed Niagara data that it can consume efficiently.

-This plugin takes the “no compromise” approach by doing the game-thread work once up-front and exposing the results to Niagara in a Niagara-friendly way.

-The first key insight is to use Unreal Engine Font Assets.
-The benefit is you don’t need to manually author textures (the font asset generates them), and you don’t need to hand-calculate per-character UVs (the font asset already has that information).
+At this point we already have two arrays that we have to precomupte on the CPU before we even start the Niagara simulation.

+The next problem is displaying the right glyph on each particles quad.
+Usually this is done by storing all the character glyphs in the font on a texture atlas.
+However, this also means the Niagara simulation needs to tell the material which part of the font atlas to display based on the value of the character.
+So you need to first create this texture atlas based on whatever font you're using, and then find a way to obtain this UV information either by precalculating it, or coming up with some grid based algorithm.
+Either way, it's going to require quite a bit of manual setup.

+## The Solution

+This plugins solves all of these problems in a clean and efficient way using Font Assets + Niagara Data Interfaces.

+Unreal Engine Font Assets have an "Offline" mode that precomputes a texture and the per character UV information, and so if we can extract this data, there isn't any need to compute the UV's or manually create a texture.

-Early versions of this plugin exposed this via a Blueprint library: extract the font texture and character data, convert strings to Unicode arrays, compute character positions, then pass all of that into the Niagara system.
+Early versions of this plugin exposed this via a Blueprint library: extract the font texture and character UV data, convert strings to Unicode arrays, compute character positions, then pass all of that into the Niagara system.
 It worked, but it was clunky, and Unreal has a better mechanism for this.

 Enter Data Interfaces.

 In Niagara, Data Interfaces are used to interface data between the game thread and your Niagara simulation.
-They have an initialization phase that runs once when the system is initialized, where you can process game-thread data and pack it into structures Niagara likes.
-They also let you define functions that Niagara can call during simulation to retrieve that packed data.
-(If you want the deep details, feel free to read the source.)
+They have an initialization phase where you can process game-thread data and pack it into Niagara-friendly data structures.
+They also let you define functions that you can use to get this data in your Niagara Modules.

 Using a Data Interface for text solves a lot of problems in one fell swoop:

 - You can assign a **Font Asset** directly in Niagara.
+(Font Texture + UV Data is extracted during initialization)
 - You can type an **Input Text** string directly in Niagara (no manual Unicode array setup).
-- The Data Interface can do the per-string/per-font preprocessing during initialization, and Niagara can query the results via functions like UV/position/size lookups.
+- The Data Interface can calculate character positions during initialization.

 At a high level, the workflow looks like this: